Parkland Memorial Hospital

 Dallas Veterans Affairs Medical Center

-St. Paul University Hospital Pulmonary Specialties
+William P. Clements Jr. University Hospital Pulmonary Specialties

 The team consists of a fellow, an attending, and four intern/resident teams.
-All non-cardiac medical admissions to the ICU become the primary responsibility of the Pulmonary service.
-In addition, primary lung-related diseases admitted to the general wards also are cared for by the pulmonary service.
+All non-cardiac medical admissions to the ICU become the primary responsibility of the Pulmonary Service.
+In addition, primary lung-related diseases admitted to the general wards also are cared for by the Pulmonary Service.
 Thus, this team acts as a traditional “chest service.”

 Pulmonary Consultation/Procedure Service